DIY Bottle Opener – Father’s Day Gift Idea

 Step 4.
 Attach cap catcher box.

 Again, grab that wood glue and add a thin line on the edges of the sides on the back of the box.
-Lay it on the bottom of the box and adjust by hand until everything is square.
+Lay it on the bottom of the box and adjust it by hand until everything is square.

 Flip the bottle opener over and add nails on the sides.